voltrue2/aeterno/README.md

 aeterno module can read `.aeternorc` file to allow configurations from outside.

-The default `.aeternorc` file will be created when installing the module via `npm` in your application's root directory.

 The configurable values are:

 - Daemon tool name.
 This will have the same effect as calling `aeterno.setName();`.